ByPikod/yelkiran-uav-simulator/README.md

 ![image](https://user-images.githubusercontent.com/46069238/226089776-a739f0f6-7228-470c-924e-a93435a50fc7.png)

 # UnityCam
 Plane's cam being transferring into a VirtualCam by the UnityCam.
+You have to register UnityCam's dll in order to get an camera output.
+You can found the register.bat in the folder named unitycam inside release build.